July 2015 Gujarat flood: Relief and rescue

 Total 14 districts of the state and a population of about 4 million were affected.
 The electricity supply was restored to more than 700 villages in four days.

 Three helicopter from Indian Air Force (IAF) and Border Security Force (BSF) were deployed for relief and rescue.
 A total of 28 relief teams, seven medical teams and seven Engineer Task Forces of the army was deployed.
 The 17 teams comprising 510 National Disaster Response Force and 180 BSF personnel were engaged in the relief and rescue.
 The seven columns of indian Army and 5 companies of State Reserve Police Force was deployed in affected areas.
-The army rescued more than 1000 people.
+The army rescued more than 1,000 people.
 The army engineer task forces restored railway line connecting Jodhpur and Bhuj which had a daily traffic of 12 passenger and 45 goods trains.
 The line was damaged between Dhanera and Ramsan due to soil erosion.

-2.5 lakh cusecs of water was released into the Sabarmati river from the Dharoi dam due to income of large amount of water.
+A total of 2.5 lakh cusecs of water was released into the Sabarmati River from the Dharoi dam due to an incoming large amount of water.
 More than 1500 people were evacuated living near Sabarmati river in Ahmedabad and adjoining districts.